EngMoheb/Candy-_Distribution_SQL/README.md

  **General Questions**

 1. Which product divisions & individual SKUs drive our profits?
-2.Which product divisions and SKUs move the most units?
+2. Which product divisions and SKUs move the most units?
 3. Which shipping routes are the most expensive?

 **Geographic & Optimization**